Magic Fill

 - Learn about the Magic Fill AI based puzzle creation tool

-PuzzleMe's Magic Fill offers flexibility beyond standard crossword construction tools.
-You can specify important words to be included in the grid without fixing their exact positions.
-You can also set limits on the number of black boxes without predetermining their locations.
-Setting a limit on black boxes is important because it gives you control over the puzzle's difficulty and grid density.
-By limiting black boxes, you encourage Magic Fill to create grids with more interconnected words, often resulting in a smoother and more satisfying solving experience.
+What sets Magic Fill apart is its flexibility beyond standard crossword construction tools.
+You can specify important words to be included in the grid, even if you don’t know exactly where you want them to go.
+Similarly, you can set limits on the number of black boxes, letting the tool optimize their placement for you.
+This gives you control over puzzle difficulty and grid density, encouraging more interconnected words and a smoother solving experience.

-PuzzleMe's Magic Fill is the first program to support crossword construction in Indic scripts and barred grids, in which cell bars indicate word boundaries.
-Barred grids are valuable because they clearly separate words within the grid using visual bars instead of relying solely on black boxes.
-This can be particularly useful for languages or puzzle styles where word separation needs to be very distinct.
-Barred grids can also offer a different aesthetic and solving experience compared to traditional black box grids.
+Additionally, Magic Fill is the first program to support crossword construction in Indic scripts and barred grids, where cell bars indicate word boundaries.
+Barred grids are valuable for clearly separating words within the grid using visual bars instead of relying solely on black boxes.
+This can be particularly useful for languages or puzzle styles where word separation needs to be very distinct, and also offers a different aesthetic and solving experience compared to traditional black box grids.

 Using Magic Fill